japila-books/spark-structured-streaming-internals/examples/streaming-source/README.md

 Among the other features are:

+* Resuming execution from `checkpointLocation`
+    * Restarting query preserves the latest batch and offset processed (committed)
 * `SparkContext.runJob` to simulate requesting remote data for `Source.getBatch`
     * Use web UI to see the jobs with the same description as the micro-batch (cf. `StreamExecution.getBatchDescriptionString`)